 - Enlarged spleen, an organ related to the immune system

 - Enlargement of Peyer's patches, which are collections of lymphocytes in the walls of the intestine

 - Collections of inflammatory cells called granuloma which can be found in the lungs, lymph nodes, liver, skin, or other organs in some cases

 - Painful swelling of the joints, a condition called polyarthritis, can also develop.
 People with CVID who develop arthritis usually experience issues in the larger joints like the knees, ankles, elbows, and wrists

 - Gastrointestinal complaints, such as abdominal pain, bloating, nausea, vomiting, diarrhea, and weight loss

 - Greater risk of cancer, especially cancers of the lymphoid system and gastrointestinal tract

-Diagnosis of common variable immune deficiency (CVID)
+Common variable immune deficiency (CVID) diagnosis

 What should I know about treatment for common variable immune deficiency (CVID)?

 You are not alone, but no one is quite like you.
-It's important to learn about the various treatments for PI, and should be individualized to meet your specific needs.
+It's important to learn about the various treatments for PI, which should be individualized to meet your specific needs.
 Your healthcare team is there to provide recommendations based on you, and your situation.
 Here are some tips: